Last Updated | August 24, 2023

 What are the Benefits of Clinical Decision Support?

+One may wonder about the clinical decision support system pros and cons, as everything in this world has advantages and disadvantages.
 Some of the benefits of clinical decision support system (CDSS) includes:

 - Minimize chances of medication errors